-This episode discusses Jeff Barnaby’s new Indigenous zombie film, Blood Quantum in conversation with his modern classic, Rhymes for Young Ghouls (2013).
+This episode of the podcast discusses Jeff Barnaby’s new Indigenous zombie film, Blood Quantum in conversation with his modern classic, Rhymes for Young Ghouls (2013).

 Rhymes For Young Ghouls

 Mi’gmaq director Jeff Barnaby’s debut feature uses the language of various film genres to convey the real life horrors of Canada’s Residential Schools.
-Set in 1976, teenager Aila (Kawennáhere Devery Jacobs) deals drugs so she can bribe Indian Agent Popper (Mark Antony Krupa) to avoid being sent to Residential School.
-When Aila’s money is stolen and her father returns from prison, tensions between Popper and the family intensify into a violent cycle of revenge.
+Set in 1976, teenager Aila (Kawennáhere Devery Jacobs) deals drugs so she can bribe Indian Agent Popper (Mark Antony Krupa).
+It’s the only way to escape Residential School.
+But Aila’s money gets stolen.
+And when her father returns from prison, tensions between Popper and the family intensify into a violent cycle of revenge.

-Blood Quantum‘s premise is that zombies are taking over the world, and only Indigenous people are immune to their bites; they can still be killed, but they won’t turn into zombies themselves.
-The result is that the Quebec reserve where the film is set becomes the last bastion of humanity, a refuge in danger of being overwhelmed by the brain-eating zombies who just come and come and come and even if you kill them, there’s more where they came from (like, you know, colonialism!).
-The community, meanwhile, is torn between offering refuge to white people because they’re able to and avoiding the risk and just trying to save themselves.
-This is complicated by the fact that the local sheriff (Michael Greyeyes) is expecting a grandchild from his teenage son (Forrest Goodluck) and his white girlfriend (Olivia Scriven).
+In Blood Quantum, zombies are taking over the world, and only Indigenous people are immune to their bites.
+They can still be killed, but they won’t turn into zombies themselves.
+The last bastion of humanity becomes the Quebec reserve where the film takes place.
+But this refuge faces the overwhelming danger of the brain-eating zombies who just come and come and come.
+Even if you kill them, there’s more where they came from (like, you know, colonialism!).
+The community must decide between offering refuge to white people and avoiding the risk and just trying to save themselves.
+This is complicated because the local sheriff’s (Michael Greyeyes) teenage son (Forrest Goodluck) and his white girlfriend (Olivia Scriven) are expecting a child.

 Want to listen to the episode?